 We may need support to tackle these problems, especially if they stay with us for too long.
-Family and friends can be of great help, but they may be judgemental, emotionally involved, or they may not accept what you have to say.
-These may be the times to seek out a counsellor.
+Family and friends can be of great help, but they may be judgemental, emotionally involved, or unable to accept what you have to say.
+These are the times to seek out a counsellor.

 I use a range of tools supported by evidence-based literature, but basically I combine the humanistic person-centred principles of warm, mutual understanding between therapist and client with the solution-orientated methods of Cognitive Behaviour Therapy.